Diana Atwine: Career

 Dr Atwine worked for a brief period at St. Francis Hospital Nsambya, before she joined the Uganda Joint Clinical Research Centre (JCRC).
 From there she went to the State House of Uganda, where she was given the title of the President's Private Secretary in Charge of Medical Affairs.
 In that capacity, she served as one of President Museveni's personal physicians.
 In 2009, she was tasked to head what was officially known as the Medicine and Health Services Delivery Monitoring Unit, specifically tasked to investigate corruption in Uganda's Ministry of Health.

-By June 2010, the unit that she headed had (a) uncovered an illegal racket by Ugandan and Kenyan officials to sell drugs across their common border (b) brought 78 cases to court (c) recovered stolen drugs worth more than Shs200 million (US$60,000) and (d) arrested at least 12 impostors, pretending to be qualified health workers, when not.
+By June 2010, the unit that she headed had (a) uncovered an illegal racket by Ugandan and Kenyan officials who sell drugs across their common border (b) brought 78 cases to court (c) recovered stolen drugs worth more than Shs200 million (US$60,000) and (d) arrested at least 12 impostors, pretending to be qualified health workers, when not.
 Then in August 2010, she revealed nearly 300 ghost workers on the payroll of Mulago National Referral Hospital.
 In a reshuffle of permanent secretaries cabinet-wide, she was appointed to her current position, on 4 November 2016.